EricSchles/randomizer_ml/docs/index.rst

-.. honest_ml documentation master file, created by sphinx-quickstart on Sun Sep 11 18:48:38 2022.
+.. randomizer_ml documentation master file, created by sphinx-quickstart on Sun Sep 11 18:48:38 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.